jbpoline/Bic_day/bic/talk.rst

 Building things such that they can be built upon

+* Openness
+    -  Working such that my colleague can check my work

 * Accountability
-    - Working such that the next post-doc will need less than a week to start progress
+    - Working such that the next post-doc will weeks to start progress / not months
-    - Working such that others in the community can check / build upon
+    - Working such that others in the community can reproduce **and** build upon

 .. ask audience how long a post-doc needs to get up and running analyzing another post-doc's data at the moment.
 How about meta-analysis within lab?

-* Openness
-    -  Working such that my colleague can check my work

 What?